-Jack Ruddy (Wolves), Alex Iacovitti (Nottingham Forest), Zak Jules (Reading) and Jordan Holsgrove (Reading) have all been selected to represent Scotland.
+Jack Ruddy (formerly Bury), Alex Iacovitti (Nottingham Forest), Zak Jules (Reading) and Jordan Holsgrove (Reading) have all been selected to represent Scotland.

 Meanwhile, Luke Pilling (Tranmere Rovers), Regan Poole (formerly Newport County), Cameron Coxe (Cardiff), Aron Davies (Fulham), Cian Harries (Coventry), Rhys Abbruzzese (Cardiff), Mark Harris (Cardiff) and George Thomas (Coventry) will wear Welsh colours.